hacka-network/hacka.network/hackafesto.md

 ,.-~*´¨¯¨`*·~-.¸-(_Vibe_)-,.-~*´¨¯¨`*·~-.¸

-HackaNetwork is about inspiration, motivation, accountability, and belonging.
+hacka.network is about inspiration, motivation, accountability, and belonging.
 We know that building independently can be challenging, but together, we're unstoppable.
 Let's support each other, learn from one another, and create a vibrant community where everyone thrives.

 Join us, build with us, and let's make magic happen every Thursday!
 ```